lukesdm/geoportfolio/surface-runoff/index.md

 You can see the resultant stream network and sub-basins for a variety of values on the map (1, 2 and 5 million), as well as 'ground-truth' state-provided survey layers for comparison.
 The area zones were calculated based on an initiation of 5M.
 Looking again at the survey layers for comparison, it seems a smaller threshold would have been more appropriate.

 ### Pour point
+The pour point is another important, sensitive parameter.
+Especially when using high resolution DEMs, when a slight change can result in empty or confusing result sets.

 Conceptually, the pour point would be at the confluence of the Felber and Salzach.
 But, here it is placed on the Felber slightly upstream of where they meet.
 The reason for this is that the upslope area would otherwise include the catchment of the Salzach also.

 ![Pour Point](assets/pour-point.png)
 📷 *Remember, this point is rasterized to a grid cell - keep in mind the cell size, and that it doesn't fall into the same cell as the actual confluence.*